Free DownloadWhat is customer experience management (CEM or CXM)?

 How to use collected data

 Using data from customer feedback requires organizations to analyze it and identify what actions to take based on the intelligence gained.
-Some examples include the following:
+The vast majority of companies Metrigy has studied now consider customer interaction data either vital or important for improving business metrics.
+Some examples of how to use this data include the following:

-• Share feedback with service and support agents so they understand what they do well, or not so well, during customer interactions.
+Share feedback with service and support agents so they understand what they do well, or not so well, during customer interactions.
+Couple this with AI-based training to identify coaching opportunities.

-• When a customer leaves a positive rating, such as a five out of five stars, ask them to share an online review.
+When a customer leaves a positive rating, such as five stars, ask them to share an online review.

-• If a customer expresses dissatisfaction or other negative sentiment during an interaction, use AI assistance to offer a discount or credit in real time, or follow up later over email, text or a phone call.
+If a customer expresses dissatisfaction or other negative sentiment during an interaction, use AI to offer a discount or credit in real time, or follow up proactively to solve the issue before it escalates into a viral social media complaint.